catalyzeio/stratum-docs/create-user-account.md

 ![email](images/account_email.png)

-The e-mail contains two options for accepting the invitation:
+The email contains two options for accepting the invitation:

 ## Option 1: Sign In to Dashboard and Click Link

-Navigate to the [Stratum Dashboard](https://product.catalyze.io/stratum) and sign-in.
+Navigate to the [Stratum Dashboard](https://product.catalyze.io/stratum) and sign in.

-Then, click the link in the e-mail to accept the invitation.
+Then, click the link in the email to accept the invitation.

 ## Option 2: Accept via CLI with Code from E-mail